jothirmoysarker/AI-Engineer-Challenges/3_Local OCR & Dynamic RAG System/README.md

 ### 1. Python 3.11 or 3.12 (recommended)
 Download from https://www.python.org/downloads/

-> ⚠️ Python 3.13+ may have compatibility issues with PyMuPDF.
-Stick to 3.11 or 3.12.
+**"Python 3.13+ may have compatibility issues with PyMuPDF.
+Stick to 3.11 or 3.12"**.

 During installation, check **"Add Python to PATH"**.